 Who owns Spofforth Castle?

-Spofforth Castle is an English Heritage property, but it’s 100% free to visit (unlike many of the larger English Heritage sites).
+The castle in Spofforth is an English Heritage property, but it’s 100% free to visit (unlike many of the larger English Heritage sites).

 Spofforth Castle Map

-You’ll also find another information board at the farthest point of the Hall Undercroft that shows more about the topography of the site and the rooms that you will see.
+You’ll also find another information board at the farthest point of the Hall Undercroft that shows more about the site’s topography and the rooms you will see.